DOCTORATE OF BUSINESS ADMINISTRATION IN INFORMATION SYSTEMS AND ENTERPRISE RESOURCE MANAGEMENT (DBAISERM)

 Program Competencies and Learning Objectives

-- Demonstrate mastery of content knowledge in specialized fields for a higher level of understanding for decision making in complex organizational environments.
+- Demonstrate mastery of content knowledge in specialized fields for a higher level of understanding for decision making in complex organizational and information systems environments.

-- Demonstrate critical thinking and communication skills for local and global business planning and decision making.
+- Demonstrate critical thinking and communication skills for local and global business and information systems planning and decision making.

-- Identify and evaluate business issues and opportunities that enhance prospects for optimum return on investments and creating value.
+- Identify and evaluate information systems business issues and opportunities that enhance prospects for optimum return on investments and creating value.

 - Demonstrate creative research approaches to data collection, analysis, and synthesis for organizational effectiveness, change, and continuous improvement.

-- Demonstrate informational literacy and computational thinking for effective and efficient use of technology.
+- Demonstrate informational literacy and computational thinking for effective and efficient use of information technology.

 - Demonstrate effective leadership skills for innovative and collaborative economic development.